denis-beurive/angulardart-playground/README.md

 > Please note that the command will replace all characters "-" by characters "\_" in the name of the project.
 It does it because the given project name is used within the configure file "`pubspec.yaml`" (see the parameter "`name`").

+## Check the versions of the build tools

+    $ pub deps

 ## Updating the application package

 Each time the file `pubspec.yaml` is edited, the command below must be run: